Abassi (spirit): Creation of the universe

 In Annang mythology, Abassi Ibom created the skies (Anyong), the earth (Isong), and the ocean (Inyang Ibom).
-Originally, the skies and the earth were joined together in heaven and the ocean was below them.
+Originally, the skies and the earth were joined in heaven and the ocean was below them.
 One day, Abassi Ibom told one of his creations, a shapeshifting giant, to separate the skies from the earth.
 The giant succeeded and Abasi Ibom told the skies to stay above while the earth was told to go down.
 As it fell down, the earth sunk to the ocean.
 The surviving parts of the earth that remained visible became the coast.
 The giant, satisfied with his success, took a bath in the ocean water.
 He drowned and died and his body parts became the impetus of living things on earth.
 As part of the myth, it is said that when the skies covered the earth, daytime had arisen, and when the earth covered the skies, night had fallen.